Chronic Fatigue SyndromeSkip to the navigation

 How is CFS diagnosed?

 There are no tests for CFS.
-Doctors can diagnose it only by ruling out other possible causes of your fatigue and by using a set of rules.
-Many other health problems can cause fatigue, and most people with fatigue have something other than chronic fatigue syndrome.
+Doctors can diagnose it by ruling out other possible causes of your fatigue and by using a set of rules.
+Many other health problems can cause fatigue.
+Most people with fatigue have something other than chronic fatigue syndrome.

 How is it treated?

 Home treatment is very important.
 You may need to change your daily schedule, learn better sleep habits, and use regular gentle movement or exercise to fight fatigue.
 Even at times when you have more energy, keep a low-key pace throughout each day.
 Rest often.

 Living with CFS can be as much a mental health challenge as it is a physical one.
 Take steps to avoid getting caught in a cycle of frustration, anger, and depression.
-Learning to cope with your symptoms and talking to others who have the same illness can help you keep a good attitude.
+Learning to cope with your symptoms and talking to others who have CFS can help.
+So can working with a counselor.

 Frequently Asked Questions